humongous life

 23632547_10210551252637905_3338815400344109344_o.jpg

-Aly Stosz is a visual artist, performer, and producer.
-Her artwork is disparate in scale with curiosities in science, nature, and spirituality.
-She taps alien planets and landscapes barren or populated by strong figures, spheres, stillness, volume, vibrancy, and geometry.
+Her paintings and drawings span from tiny to huge and dip into science, nature, and spirituality.
+Alien landscapes barren or populated by strong figures, spheres, stillness, volume, vibrancy, and geometry.

-Aly models and performs for fashion designers, journalists, fetishists, coaches.
-She loves to do so.
-Her artwork has been shown at Tribeca galleries and at Tribeca Arts & Culture nights, Lower East Side galleries, in Telluride, Colorado at Aha gallery and school of art.
+She has shown at Tribeca galleries and at Tribeca Arts & Culture nights, Lower East Side galleries, in Telluride, Colorado at Aha gallery and school of art.
+Commissioned illustrations and graphic designs include for Telluride Film Festival, Joanna Vargas skincare, Meow3D printing, and more.